-- 18. (1) Unless exempted in writing by the Financial Secretary, a prescribed entity shall operate a bank account only as part of the centralised banking system operated by the Treasury at the Royal Bank of Canada. - (2) Subject to the approval of the chief officer of the Portfolio, a prescribed entity may determine the main account and sub-account structure of its bank account. - (3) A prescribed entity may open and close bank accounts, within its approved bank account structure.
+- (2) Subject to the approval of the chief officer (Public Finance) of the Ministry, a prescribed entity may determine the main account and sub-account structure of its bank account. - (3) A prescribed entity may open and close bank accounts, within its approved bank account structure. - 19.

-Banking of entity transactions 19.
 (1) A prescribed entity shall bank all receipts relating to entity transactions into its bank account.